eworm-de/routeros-scripts/doc/mod/notification-email.md

 Set up your device's
 [e-mail settings](https://wiki.mikrotik.com/wiki/Manual:Tools/email).
+Also make sure the device has correct time configured, best is to set up the ntp client.

 Then edit `global-config-overlay`, add `EmailGeneralTo` with a valid recipient address.
 Finally reload the configuration.